TheCaduceus/tg-upload/README.md

 -s,--silent - Send files silently to given chat.
 -r,--recursive - Upload files recursively if path is a folder.
 --prefix - Add given prefix text to each filename (prefix + filename) before upload.
+--hash_memory_limit - Limit how much memory should be used to calculate hash in bytes, by default to 1 MB.
+--combine_memory_limit - Limit how much memory should be used to combine files in bytes, by default to 1 MB.
 --no_warn - Don't show warning messages.
 --no_update - Disable checking for updates.
 ```